What is the Best Dog Nutritrion? 6 Essential Nutrients for a Healthy Dog

 It helps regulate body temperature, flushes waste from the body, dissolves and transports nutrients to cells and hydrolyses protein, fats and carbohydrate for digestion.

-What are probiotics?
 In simple terms, probiotics is good bacteria that is needed in your dog’s stomach (gut).
 Probiotics help keep your dog’s gut healthy and balanced.

-So what type of probiotics can you give your dog?
 Yogurt, kefir, bananas and green tripe are some of the probiotics containing food that can be given to your dog.

 How can I increase my dog's nutrition?